dannyniu/SafeTypes2/docs/prog-manual.md

   which are distinct from what normally would occur with container access and are considered exceptional.

+**2024-10-09 Update**

+To support type safety, each container getter function gets an "_T"-suffixed counterpart.

+For example, previously, to get a member from a dict, one has to spell out the cast verbosely: `s2dict_get(dict, key, (s2obj_t **)&out)`.
+One major downside of this is that, if the type of `out` changes, type errors won't be caught.

+The new way to get an object from a dict is:
+`s2dict_get_T(s2list_t)(dict, key, &out)`.
+An advantage of this approach is that the type of `out` is clear, and it allows for consistency check.

+This new change is implemented as macros in terms of older interfaces, and the existing code don't need to haste to migrate as both methods are valid and intended for general public use.

 ## 1.5.
 About Thread Safety and Garbage Collection

 The garbage collection mechanism is threading aware - when GC is requested,